MehdiK/mehdik.github.io/_posts/2012-06-20-automated-ui-testing-done-right-at-dddsydney.md

             .AddAlbumToCart()
             .Checkout()
             .SubmitShippingInfo(ObjectMother.ShippingInfo, "Free");

         orderedPage.Title.Should().Be("Checkout Complete");
     }

 At the end of the session I will also provide some pro-tips on what to do and what not to do.
 These are based on the lessons Michael and I have learnt in the past year or so.
 There is also a bonus forth step which helps turn your awesome test into a living documentation for your system.

 Although I am using Seleno, BDDfy and Selenium in the talk, it is very important to note that the ideas, patterns and tips mentioned in the talk are not related to any particular UI or UI testing frameworks or even web testing.
 So you can use the same ideas and patterns to test your website or desktop or mobile application using your UI testing framework of choice.
 For example I have applied similar patterns for testing a WPF desktop application using Microsoft Coded UI Test.

 The samples used in the talk are directly out of the Seleno code-base.
 The samples are structured in a way to make it easy to read and follow and you should be able to easily compare the steps to see how each step improves the tests.

 ![Screenshot of the solution structure with step folders][13]

 *There is a file in the FunctionalTests project called `BrittleTests` and then there is one folder per step*

 You may download the zip from [here][14] or clone the framework on [GitHub][15].

-<div style="width:425px" id="__ss_13493067"><strong style="display:block;margin:12px 0 4px"><a href="http://www.slideshare.net/MehdiKhalili/automated-ui-testing-done-right-13493067" title="Automated UI testing done right!">Automated UI testing done right!</a></strong><object id="__sse13493067" width="425" height="355"><param name="movie" value="http://static.slidesharecdn.com/swf/ssplayer2.swf?doc=auit-120629055816-phpapp01&stripped_title=automated-ui-testing-done-right-13493067&userName=MehdiKhalili" /><param name="allowFullScreen" value="true"/><param name="allowScriptAccess" value="always"/><param name="wmode" value="transparent"/><embed name="__sse13493067" src="http://static.slidesharecdn.com/swf/ssplayer2.swf?doc=auit-120629055816-phpapp01&stripped_title=automated-ui-testing-done-right-13493067&userName=MehdiKhalili" type="application/x-shockwave-flash" allowscriptaccess="always" allowfullscreen="true" wmode="transparent" width="425" height="355"></embed></object><div style="padding:5px 0 12px">View more <a href="http://www.slideshare.net/">presentations</a> from <a href="http://www.slideshare.net/MehdiKhalili">Mehdi Khalili</a>.</div></div>
+<iframe src="//www.slideshare.net/slideshow/embed_code/key/kPI7LyYC4avOXx" width="425" height="355" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/MehdiKhalili/automated-ui-testing-done-right-13493067" title="Automated UI testing done right (DDDSydney)" target="_blank">Automated UI testing done right (DDDSydney)</a> </strong> from <strong><a href="//www.slideshare.net/MehdiKhalili" target="_blank">Mehdi Khalili</a></strong> </div>

 If you like what you see, come along for the session.
 There are quite a few tips and tricks to be learnt.

 Any ideas, comments, feedback and suggestions about the framework is welcome.

   [1]: http://www.eventbrite.com/event/3366694875